A Training-free Method for LLM Text Attribution: Statistical test

 \subsection{Model $A$ or not model $A$?}

 Given a string $\mathbf{Y}_N$, for arbitrary constants $t$, we design a statistical test to detect whether the evaluator model $A$ generated the text.
-In hypothesis testing, the null hypothesis reflects the default/conservative assumption.
-So, if we accuse someone of having used LLM $A$, they are innocent until proven guilty.
-Accordingly, the null $\mathbf{H}_0$ is that the text $\mathbf{Y}_N$ is not generated by the evaluator model $A$; it is generated by any model $B$ that we do not have white-box access to, which could be a human or some other language generation process\footnote{Recall from section \ref{model} that an application of the Bayes’ rule yields that any text generation process corresponds to some sequential model $B$ regardless of whether tokens are sequentially generated.
+Consistent with the convention in hypothesis testing, the null hypothesis reflects the default/conservative assumption.
+So, if we accuse someone of having used (a non-sanctioned) LLM $A$, they are innocent until proven guilty.
+Accordingly, the null $\mathbf{H}_0$ is that the text $\mathbf{Y}_N$ is not generated by the evaluator model $A$; it is generated by any model $B$ that we do not have white-box access to, which could be a human or some other language generation process\footnote{Recall from section \ref{sec:modelandbackground} that an application of the Bayes’ rule yields that any text generation process corresponds to some sequential model $B$ regardless of whether tokens are sequentially generated.
 Our test does not require any information about $B$.}.
-The alternative $A$ is that it is generated by $A$.
-We first calculate the random variable $Z_n^{A}=:-\log\big(p^{A}_n(Y_n)\big)$, and then we calculate $\frac{1}{N}\sum_{n=1}^{N} Z_n^{A}$.
+The alternative $A$ is that the text $\mathbf{Y}_N$ is generated by $A$.
+We first calculate the random variable $Z_n^{A}=:-\log\big(p^{A}_n(Y_n)\big)$ to then calculate $\frac{1}{N}\sum_{n=1}^{N} Z_n^{A}$.
 Our test rejects the null if

 Type I error occurs when the test mistakenly concludes that the text is generated by the evaluator model $A$, and Type II error happens when the test incorrectly concludes that the text is not written by $A$.
-To derive type I and type II error controls, we impose Assumption \ref{assum:mindiff}.
-Note that if the two distributions are identical, no test can distinguish them, and, therefore, some assumption about distributions is always needed for any test to work. \begin{assumption} (minimum difference-HM).
-We assume that if the generative and evaluator models are different, then for some positive $\epsilon_2>0$
+To derive Type I and Type II error controls, we impose Assumption \ref{assum:mindiff} as a sufficient condition on the distance between $p_n^A$ and $p_n^B$.
+Again, note that if the two distributions are identical, no test can distinguish them and, therefore, some assumption about distributions is always needed for any test to work.